 The Story Like a Journalist series combines journalistic planning strategies and novel writing theory into a systematic workbook that takes you from determining the best protagonist for your story to imbuing your work with meaning.
 There is instructional material that will give you a basic foundation in creative writing craft so that you understand how to build an effective story with the information you add into the worksheets.

-The Master Collection with give you access to all five volumes, for a total of over 100 worksheets.
+The Master Collection will give you access to all five volumes, for a total of over 100 worksheets.

 Story Like a Journalist Vol 1 – Story Bible Overview